 Ask this exact question during your initial inquiry: “Will the dentist performing my treatment speak English directly, or will all chair-side communication go through a coordinator?”
 A confident yes is what you want.

-Why it leads: Picasso is the clinic we recommend first in Hanoi for international patients, and English capability is one of the reasons.
+Why we recommend it: Picasso is the clinic we recommend first in Hanoi for international patients, and English capability is one of the reasons.
 Coordinators are fluent, treatment plans are presented in English and USD, and the clinic’s international caseload means the dental team is accustomed to communicating with non-Vietnamese patients.
-It holds a 4.9/5 rating from 3,921 patient reviews across its national network — the most sustained review volume of any Vietnam dental group.
+It holds a 4.9/5 rating from 3,000+ Google reviews across six branches — the most sustained review volume of any Vietnam dental group, and the one Hanoi clinic whose track record we can point to publicly.

 What they treat: Dental implants (Straumann, Nobel Biocare, Osstem), porcelain veneers, zirconia crowns, All-on-4, full-mouth reconstruction, orthodontics.